 No 29 B&B, Inverness

-Rooms are all en-suite, with a choice of twin or double accommodation available.
-A breakfast is available and there’s free wi-fi throughout and free parking on site as well.
-The owners are very friendly and can offer advice on attractions in the area as well as those along the NC500.
+No. 29 B&B is an excellent good value option just a few minutes’ walk from the centre.
+Rooms are all en-suite, with a choice of twin or double accommodation.
+Breakfast is included, and there’s free Wi-Fi and parking on site.
+The owners are very friendly and can offer advice on attractions in the area as well as along the NC500.
 We stayed here in a twin room which was very clean and comfortable.

 Address: 29 Greig Street, Inverness, IV3 5PX